 Children must not be taken on holiday during term time unless there are exceptional circumstances that would be approved by the Service Director for Children’s Social Care, agreed with the Virtual School and authorised by the Headteacher of the school.
 This will be kept under review following a recent high court judgement.

 Requests must be made in writing.
 (Note that under the Education (Pupil Registration) (England) (Amendment) Regulations 2013, the previous ability of headteachers to grant leave of absence for the purpose of a holiday during term time in 'special circumstances' of up to ten school days leave per year has been removed.
 The 2013 Regulations make clear that headteachers may not grant any leave of absence during term time unless there are 'exceptional circumstances').

 Where the social worker considers that the holiday should go ahead despite the parents' opposition and legal advice supports this, the approval of the social worker's manager and the Service Director for Children’s Social Care to the holiday should be sought.
 The request for such approval should include the legal advice given.
 The Children's Service Director will make the final decision based on the information provided.

 Written confirmation of the manager's decision, together with the reasons, should be provided to the parent.

 Where the holiday will involve additional costs, the social worker should obtain approval for the costs from the relevant manager before the holiday can be agreed.

 If approved, the holiday should be included in the child's Placement Plan.

-Where the holiday will interrupt contact arrangements between the child and parents, consideration should also be given to arranging additional contacts before and after the holiday.
+Where the holiday will impact on contact arrangements between the child and parents, consideration should be given to arranging additional contacts before and after the holiday.

 2. Holidays for Looked After Children Outside the UK